freeCodeCamp/guide/src/pages/mathematics/3-by-3-determinants/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->
+Calculating 3 by 3 determinant is as same as calculating 2 by 2 determinant only at a bigger scale.